-- Encouraging Preliminary Motions Bill 161 specifically affirms that courts should support pre-certification motions that could dispose of the action, narrow the issues to be determined or evidence to be filed at certification. - Strengthening the Settlement Approval Process Bill 161 contains an explicit provision that proposed settlements must be scrutinized as to whether they are fair, reasonable, and in the best interests of the class. - Improving Appeal Routes The proposed legislation eliminates appeals to Divisional Court from certification decisions.
-It instead provides that any decision on a certification motion may be appealed directly to the Court of Appeal, without any requirement for leave to be granted. - Cy-Près Orders Bill 161 includes a provision to specifically allow for cy-près orders where it is not practical or possible to compensate class members directly. - Notice Bill 161 includes a provision requiring that notices be drafted in plain language.
+- ➤ Provisions to Deal with Multi-Jurisdictional Actions Multi-jurisdictional class actions are a significant phenomenon across Canada, and it is now commonplace for there to be several proposed class actions dealing with the same subject matter commenced in different provinces.
+The LCO recommended, and the amendments to the Class Proceedings Act include, provisions designed to coordinate such multi-jurisdictional class actions. - ➤ Encouraging Preliminary Motions The amendments include a provision that specifically affirms that courts should support pre-certification motions that could dispose of the action or narrow the issues to be determined or evidence to be filed at certification. - ➤ Strengthening the Settlement Approval Process The amendments include an explicit provision that proposed settlements must be scrutinized as to whether they are fair, reasonable, and in the best interests of the class. - ➤ Improving Appeal Routes The legislation eliminates appeals to the Divisional Court from certification decisions.
+It instead provides that any decision on a certification motion may be appealed directly to the Court of Appeal, without any requirement for leave to be granted. - Cy-Près Orders The amendments contain a provision to specifically allow for cy-près orders where it is not practical or possible to compensate class members directly. - ➤ Notice The Class Proceedings Act now includes a provision requiring that notices be drafted in plain language.